akka/akka/akka-docs/rst/java/remoting.rst

 -----------------------------

 Since the ``2.4.11`` release of Akka it is possible to entirely disable the default Java Serialization mechanism.
-Please note that :ref:`new remoting implementation (codename Artery) <remoting-artery-scala>` does not use Java serialization for internal messages by default.
+Please note that :ref:`new remoting implementation (codename Artery) <remoting-artery-java>` does not use Java serialization for internal messages by default.
 For compatibility reasons, the current remoting still uses Java serialization for some classes, however you can disable it in this remoting implementation as well by following the steps below.